Federal Reserve Bank of Kansas City

-The Federal Reserve Bank of Kansas City is located in Kansas City, Missouri, and covers the 10th District of the Federal Reserve, which includes Colorado, Kansas, Nebraska, Oklahoma, Wyoming, and portions of western Missouri and northern New Mexico.
+The Federal Reserve Bank of Kansas City is one of the twelve Federal Reserve Banks of the United States.
+It is responsible for the Tenth District of the Federal Reserve System, which encompasses Colorado, Kansas, Nebraska, Oklahoma, Wyoming, and portions of western Missouri and northern New Mexico.
+The district is headquartered in Kansas City, Missouri, and has branch offices in Denver, Oklahoma City, and Omaha.
+The bank's chief executive officer and president is Jeffrey Schmid.

 It is second only to the Federal Reserve Bank of San Francisco in size of geographic area served.
 Missouri is the only state with two main Federal Reserve Banks; the other is located in St. Louis.

-Federal Reserve Notes issued by the bank are identified by "J" on the face of one and two dollar bills and the J10 on the face of other currency.
+All Federal Reserve Notes issued by the bank are identified by "J" on the face of one and two dollar bills and the J10 on the face of other currency.

 Headquarters buildings

 925 Grand, designed by Graham, Anderson, Probst & White, 1921.

 The bank first occupied the R.A.
 Long Building at 928 Grand in Downtown Kansas City, which opened on November 16, 1914.
 It then moved across the street once a new $4.3 million building was constructed at 925 Grand, which formally opened in November 1921.
 Shortly after it was established, the bank rented space to outside tenants.

 President Harry S. Truman had his office in Room 1107 of the building from when he left the Presidency in 1953 until the Truman Library was completed in 1957.

 In 2002, the bank announced plans to build a new facility at 1 Memorial Drive 20 blocks south at 29th and Main on 15.6 acre on a hilltop south of the Liberty Memorial.
 The historic 925 Grand Building was the oldest building of any Federal Reserve Bank operating at that time.
 It was sold to Townsend LLC in March 2005 and the Reserve leased back the structure until the new building opened in spring 2008.
 It was designed by Henry N. Cobb of Pei Cobb Freed & Partners.